 Swedfund's cash and cash equivalents, including interest-bearing securities, amounted to MSEK 7,138 (5,606) as of 31 December 2024, of which MSEK 6,595 (5,212) relates to funds that Swedfund can have at its disposal for investing activities.
 These funds, also referred to as 'own funds', are allocated as shown in the illustration on the left.
 Reserved 'earmarked funds' for contracted investments amounted to MSEK 5,320 (4,492) as of 31 December 2024, while funds available for new investments amounted to MSEK 1,274 (720).
 Cash and cash equivalents are reserved for contracted investments in order that the Company is able to fulfil its future obligations in connection with payment.
 100% is reserved for direct investments in shares and loans, while 50-90% of the contractual commitment is reserved for co-financing facilities and funds.
-Reserved and earmarked funds for future investments corresponded to 90% of Swedfund's contracted commitments at the end of 2024.
+Reserved and earmarked funds for future investments are the end of 2024.